 3. Changkat Bukit Bintang

-Here offers a lot of things you can do from shopping, enjoying culinary flavours or enjoying art performance on street music.
+Here offers a lot of things you can do from shopping to enjoying culinary flavors or enjoying art performances on street music.
 The location of Changkat Bukit Bintang night tour is located at 500200 Kuala Lumpur.

 4. Merdeka Square

 This will remind you to free the country from British rule.
 This field is the place where the Malaysian flag was appointed on August 31, 1957.
 You can take a leisurely stroll while enjoying the architecture of historic buildings.
 When you are in Sultan Samad Building, you will be spoiled with colorful lights with a beautiful glare.
 You can go to Merdeka Square by train from the Jemek Mosque station.